eyualpha/https---github.com-eyualpha-ASTU_CSEC_BOT/README.md

 CSEC ASTU CLUB MANAGEMENT BOT

 Welcome to the CSEC ASTU Club Management Bot repository!
-This bot is designed to simplify the management of your club on Telegram. the bot is developed using the Node.js (Telegraf) and MongoDB for efficient database management.
+This bot is designed to simplify the management of your club on Telegram. the bot is developed using the Node.js (Telegraf module ) and MongoDB for efficient database management.
 It introduces two main user roles: administrators and members.
 Administrators have the authority to add or remove members and events, as well as access a report on the current club members.
 Members, on the other hand, can view the events posted by administrators.

 #Features